kiji-reactor/wibi-dota/README.md

 Examine the ddl files to see the table layouts.
 We store all non-derived data at the timestamp that the game it corresponds to started at.
 Thus the dota_matches table will only ever have one value for a given row and column and dota_player may have many.
-Note Kiji uses milliseconds timestamp (in contrast to Vavle's API which returns seconds) so be aware of this when working with timestamps.
+Note Kiji uses milliseconds timestamp (in contrast to Vavle's API which returns seconds).

 Both the matches and players table store the data in a raw form as it was gathered from the Dota API.
 There is one notable exception, we store account_ids as 32bit signed ints where as Valve stores